Call Now

 Eating Al Fresco with a Picnic Fundraiser

 When it comes to good school fundraising ideas that will keep kids entertained, some people struggle to find a winning idea.
 As always, the best fundraising ideas for schools are the ones that keep things simple, can take up the whole day, and don’t run on a tight schedule.
+What about a picnic school fundraiser?

-The typical picnic is a bit of an impromptu event as it is.
-All you really need is a good basket of goodies, a willing picnic partner, and a scenic spot to spread out your meal.
 Well, picnic fundraisers for a school charity event are just as easy to organize, and also a great way for parents and kids—pre-school to high school—to enjoy a social afternoon and raise money for their chosen charity organization.

 The great thing about a picnic is that it can take place almost anywhere.
 Indoors, at a school gym or church recreational room, or outside in a garden, park, or school playground are all suitable locations to picnic.
 The idea is to spread your blanket and share some goodies and you can really do that anywhere you like.
-But keep in mind that if you are planning an outdoor affair, you may want to have a backup indoor location in case of poor weather.

 How to get the picnic basket rolling: